Millet vs Quinoa: Which is Better? A Complete Comparison

 This article will include a complete comparison between the two including a side-by-side nutrient comparison.
 In addition, I’ll examine their tastes, textures, prices, glycemic index, satiety index and health benefits.

 Many people aren’t familiar with one of the two foods or both.
-Therefore, a common question asked, is millet the same as quinoa?
+Therefore, a common question asked, what’s the difference?

 Quinoa is the seed from a Chenopodium quinoa plant while millet is a seed belonging to the Poaceae family, the grass family.
 Quinoa is not a grain but it is cooked in water and consumed like a grain.
 In the U.S. millet is used more for bird seed than human consumption.
 Quinoa are shaped more oval than the smaller, rounder millet.